 …

-The ISTA LCI Report subfield is present if the ISTA has never transmitted it before or its content has changed and it is periodically present otherwise.
+The ISTA LCI Report subfield is present if the RSTA has never transmitted it before or its content has changed and it is periodically present otherwise.
 If present, it contains a Measurement Report element with Measurement Type field equal to LCI (see Table 9-118 (Measurement Type field definitions for measurement reports)), which either indicates the LCI of the ISTA and may include the Z subelement Usage Rules/Policy subelement, Antenna Placement and Calibration subelement, or indicates an unknown LCI (see 11.22.6.7 (LCI and Location Civic retrieval using FTM procedure)). (#2302)

 …